devildant/OctoPrint-ShutdownPrinter/README.md

 Port : 5000
 JSON : {"command": "turnOff", "ip": "192.168.1.43" }
 ```
+NB : do not forget to put the API key (octoprint / settings / API)

 ## Mode API Custom
 the plugin will call specifique API (external) after print finish